xames3/smart/docs/source/index.rst

 call yourself an SME (`Subject-matter expert`_) until you can teach it to those who likely know nothing about it (or very little), and are willing to entertain questions from people learning at that initial frame of reference.

 Thus began my journey into teaching.

-Although my approach of mentoring has evolved over the past few years, adapting to the needs of my environment, students, and time which is why I've this website.
+Although my approach of mentoring has evolved over the past few years, adapting to the needs of my environment, students/mentees, and time which is why I've this website.
 This website is more than my portfolio; it's a living project where I'd like the technology and education to grow together.

-Ultimately, my goal is to use this corner on the internet to bridge the gap between collaboration and education, building tools, and sharing ideas.
+Ultimately, my goal is to use this corner to bridge the gap between collaboration and education, building tools, and sharing ideas.

 .. _lets-connect: